ws-schultze/Homegrown/README.md

 // ... same as before ...
 ```

-In order to be able to do some crud actions, apply the following rules to your new firestore database:
+In order to be able to do some crud actions, apply the following rules to your new firestore database from within the firebase console:

 ```javascript
 rules_version = '2';